 Are you based in the United Kingdom and looking to buy stocks and shares from the comfort of your home?
 If so, you might have come across FCA broker eToro.
-This multi-asset platform in question is popular with first-time buyers, as you can easily open an account, deposit funds, and buy shares with no commission in a matter of minutes.
+This multi-asset platform in question is popular with first-time buyers, as you can easily open an account, deposit funds, and buy shares and cryptocurrencies with no commission in a matter of minutes.
 But is eToro right for you?
 Read this eToro review to find out more.

 In this eToro review, we cover everything you need to know about eToro This includes the types of shares you can buy, fees and commissions, trading tools, payment methods, ease-of-use, regulation, and more.
 Let’s find out whether eToro is the right broker for you.